KristofferC/NearestNeighbors.jl/README.md

 ## Periodic Boundary Conditions

 The `PeriodicTree` provides nearest neighbor searches with periodic boundary conditions.
+It reuses an internal deduplication buffer, so the same `PeriodicTree` instance should not be queried concurrently from multiple threads without external synchronization.

 ### Creating a PeriodicTree